Govardhan211103/SalesForecasting/README.md

 1. Ensure that you have installed the required dependencies (see the [Installation](#installation) section).
 2. Place the relevant dataset files in the `notebook/data/` directory.
-3. Execute the `data_ingestion.py` script to train the CatBoost regression model: `python src/components/data_ingestion.py`
+3. Execute the `data_ingestion.py` script to train the XGBoost regression model: `python src/components/data_ingestion.py`
 4. After training, To use the web application for predicting new data, execute the following: `python app.py`
 5. Optionally, use the provided Jupyter notebooks in the `notebooks/` directory for exploratory data analysis and model evaluation on different models.